MCP Server

 Example: If your dashboard is at https://acme-corp.eu.ada.support, your MCP Server URL is: https://acme-corp.eu.ada.support/api/mcp/oauth

-To generate an API key, go to Settings → Integrations → API Integrations in your Ada dashboard.
+To generate an API key, go to Config > PLATFORM > API Keys in your Ada dashboard.
 See Authentication for details.

-Ada’s MCP server is compatible with any AI assistant or tool that supports MCP connections—not just ChatGPT and Claude.
-The setup instructions below cover the most common clients, but you can use these same connection URLs with other MCP-compatible tools like Cursor, VS Code, or custom integrations.
+Ada’s MCP server is compatible with any AI assistant or tool that supports MCP connections.
+The setup instructions below cover common clients including ChatGPT, Claude Desktop, Gemini CLI, and Google ADK.
+The same connection URLs work with other MCP-compatible tools like Cursor, VS Code, or custom integrations.

 - Open ChatGPT in your browser